This is the official Jenkins plugin for Fortify Static Code Analyzer (SCA) and Fortify Software Security Center (SSC).

-- Provides a post-build action to analyze the source with Fortify Static Code Analyzer, update Security Content, upload analysis results to Fortify Software Security Center, and fail the build depending on uploaded results processed by Fortify Software Security Center
+- Provides a post-build action to analyze the source with Fortify Static Code Analyzer, update Security Content, to analyze remotely on Fortify ScanCentral using remote translation and scan, upload analysis results to Fortify Software Security Center, and fail the build depending on uploaded results processed by Fortify Software Security Center

 - Displays Fortify security analysis results for each Job (a history trend and latest issues from Fortify Software Security Center), and navigates to individual issues on Fortify Software Security Center for detailed analysis

 either on the SSC server